-Chinese language studies are strongly supported by units on Chinese culture, society and politics available both within the School of Languages, Cultures and Linguistics and in other schools of the Faculty of Arts.
-Some examples are: Understanding Asia, Understanding Modern and Contemporary China, Chinese Literature and Modernity, and Borderless Media in East Asia.
+Chinese studies is currently the largest language program at Monash University.
+It is taught on the Clayton campus and caters for the needs of students with language proficiency ranging from introductory to advanced level.
+A special translation stream in the Chinese studies major is available for students with advanced language proficiency.
+At Monash, the study of the Chinese language is strongly supported by offerings on Chinese culture, society and politics available both within the School of Languages, Literatures, Cultures and Linguistics and in other schools of the Faculty of Arts.
+Some examples are: Understanding Asia, Understanding Modern and Contemporary China, Borderless Media in East Asia and Chinese Media Analysis.